sbcshop/UHF_Lite_HAT_Software/README.md

 ## UHF Lite HAT

 UHF (Ultra High Frequency) Lite HAT is a radio frequency device that operates in the frequency range of 300 MHz to 3 GHz.
 UHF modules are commonly used in wireless communication systems, including radio-frequency identification (RFID) systems, Wi-Fi networks, and other short-range wireless communication applications.
-UHF modules are designed to transmit and receive signals over short distances, typically up to several hundred meters, and they offer advantages such as high data transfer rates, low power consumption, and low cost.It has onboard anteena
+UHF modules are designed to transmit and receive signals over short distances, typically up to several hundred meters, and they offer advantages such as high data transfer rates, low power consumption, and low cost.
+It has onboard antenna

  <img src = "https://github.com/sbcshop/UHF_Lite_HAT_Software/blob/main/images/img.jpg" />

 ## Features/Specifications(Module):

 * Operating Voltage of DC 3.5-5volt
+* Support Read and Write operation
 * Operating Temprature -20 C to -70 C
 * Frequency 840 to 960MHz
 * Support RSSI Tags
 * TTL UART interface
-* Default and recommend communication baud rate is 115200 bps
+* Default and the recommended communication baud rate is 115200 bps
-* Output power is 18-26 dbm
+* Output power is 18-26 dBm
 * Protocol - EPCglobal UHF Class 1 Gen 2 / ISO 18000-6C
 * Frequency - 840-960MHZ
 * Output power- 18 to 26 dBm